 Telegraph Cove Resort offers a wide variety of accommodation options.
 Stay in one of their cozy handcrafted cabins, step back in time and rent one of the many historic homes within Telegraph Cove, or reside in a modern condominium-style apartment which looks directly over the water.

-As mentioned above, the resort also offers camping in their Forest Campground.
-The campground is located 1 km from the village core and sits in a stand of old-growth trees.
+As mentioned above, the resort also offers camping in its Forest Campground.
+The campground is located 1 km from the village core in a stand of old-growth trees.

 Telegraph Cove Marina & RV Park